prototypefund/civilcasemanager/README.md

 To start the server:

+  * Copy EXAMPLEworkers.exs to workers.exs and configure as needed.
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`